rachelvansciver/SAACO3/storage/Aurora.md

 ### Automated
 - 1 to 35 days
 - can not be disabled
-- point in time recovery in that timeframe
+- point in time recovery in that time frame

 ### Manual
 - triggered by user